 There are also many bivouacs in Slovenia.
 Bivouacs are small mountaineering shelters for climbers and hikers, who are tackling peak climbs.
 Bivouacs usually consist of one room with a few bunk beds.
 These tiny shelters are not staffed.
 You need to be fully self-sufficient when staying in a bivouac.

-For the purpose of this post, we’re going to focus exclusively on staying and eating in Slovenian mountain huts (not bivouacs).
+For the purpose of this post, we’re going to focus exclusively on staying and eating in managed Slovenian mountain huts (not bivouacs).

 Whether you’re planning on hiking Mount Triglav (2-day hike), or hiking the Slovenian Mountain Way / Slovenska Planinska Pot (30+ days), you’ll stay in mountain huts along the way.